-Secondly, a songwriting notebook is your best tool when you’re starting with a blank page, or need to bring ideas to a co-write.
+It’s one of the best ways to capture all of your great ideas, hooks, thoughts about what’s going on with you, and moments of inspiration.
+A songwriting notebook is also your #1 tool when you’re trying to start with a blank page, or need to bring ideas to a co-write.

-Your songwriting notebook is the most consistent tool you have as a songwriter because once it becomes a habit.
-As a result, you’ll actually start seeing more in the world and how it can become a song.
+Your songwriting notebook is the most consistent tool you have as a songwriter because once it becomes a habit, you’ll actually start seeing more in the world and how it can become a song.

-My poetry professor Arthur Smith called it “setting an appointment with the muse.”
+My poetry professor Arthur Smith calls it “setting an appointment with the muse.”

-Once you open yourself up to seeing things from a songwriting perspective, it’s amazing what enters your world – and – your songwriting notebook.
+Once you open up yourself to see things from a songwriting perspective, it’s amazing what enters your world – and – your songwriting notebook.